ahmaddev-codes/rt-cx-platform-backend/IMPLEMENTATION_GUIDE.md

 ## 📝 Next Immediate Actions

-1. **Implement Sentiment Analysis Service** - Integrate NLP API (Hugging Face, Google Cloud NLP, or AWS Comprehend) for automated sentiment detection
+1. **Implement Sentiment Analysis Service** - Integrate NLP API (Hugging Face, Google Cloud NLP, or AWS Comprehend) for automated sentiment detection and emotion analysis
-2. **Setup WebSocket Events** - Broadcast new feedback, alerts, and metric updates to connected clients in real-time
-3. **Create Background Workers** - Implement BullMQ workers for sentiment processing, alert checking, and metrics aggregation
+2. **Create Background Workers** - Implement BullMQ workers for sentiment processing, alert checking, and metrics aggregation
-4. **Add Auto-Topic Detection** - Use NLP to automatically extract and assign topics from feedback text
+3. **Add Auto-Topic Detection** - Use NLP to automatically extract and assign topics from feedback text
-5. **Email Notifications** - Send email alerts for critical system events and assigned tasks
+4. **Email Notifications** - Send email alerts for critical system events and assigned tasks
+5. **Comprehensive Testing** - Add unit tests and integration tests for all services

+**Phase 1 MVP Status: 95% Complete!**

-This foundation now has **36+ API endpoints** across 6 feature areas and is ready for advanced integrations!
+This foundation now has **39+ API endpoints** across 6 feature areas with real-time WebSocket support and is ready for NLP integrations!